rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Q-Learning learns the value of taking a specific action in a specific state by updating the Q-values based on the received rewards and estimated future rewards.

+**Cost Function**: The cost function in Q-Learning is the Temporal Difference (TD) error, which measures the difference between the predicted Q-value and the target Q-value.

 **Example**: Automating firewall rule adjustments by learning which rules to apply based on network traffic patterns and their associated risks.

 ##### Deep Q-Networks (DQN)